BruceJinProactive/pal-mono/README.md

 ### Environments

-The CI/CD pipeline is devided into 3 stages:
+The CI/CD pipeline is divided into 3 stages:

 - dev(development) - The environment for your local development.
 Changes before merged into `main` branch.
 - stg(staging) - The environment for internal testing and validation.
 Changes on the HEAD of `main` branch, before merged into `prd` branch.